IGS/gEAR/docs/setup.apache.md

     PrivateTmp=false

-## Automatic service restarts
+### Automatic service restarts

-If you don't want the apache service to flounder in cases where the threads die (such as from OOM killer, then modify:
+If you don't want the apache service to flounder in cases where the threads die (such as from OOM killer), then modify:

     /etc/systemd/system/multi-user.target.wants/apache2.service